-Think about the data I just shared with you about consumers using videos to shop.
+Think about the data we just shared with you about consumers using videos to shop.
 Creating instructional content or how-to videos can be a great way to market your company.

 2. Make lots of infographics

-In order to illustrate the value of this marketing tool, I’ll show you an infographic as an example:
+In order to illustrate the value of this marketing tool, we’ll show you an infographic as an example:

 Since visuals are much more appealing and easier to comprehend, they jump off the page at people who are scanning.

 We know what you’re thinking.
 This is all great information, but how can infographics be used as a marketing tactic?